lorico/cleaner/README.md

 # cleaner
-Golang script to remove from LEFT folder - files present anywhere in RIGHT folder. run this to see the parameters :
+Golang script to remove from LEFT folder - files present anywhere in RIGHT folder.

+Run this to see the parameters :

 ./cleaner -h

 !!!
 USE AT YOUR OWN RISK !!!